 As shown in Fig. \ref{fig:v-ruler}, M-RoPE exhibits a clear performance drop from V-NIAH to V-NIAH-D. To investigate this decline, we follow previous works \citep{xiao2023efficient,liu2023scaling,barbero2024round} to visualize the attention scores in Fig. \ref{fig:attention_analysis}.
 We decompose the attention scores into their corresponding temporal ($t$), horizontal ($x$), and vertical ($y$) components for visualization.

-Fig.~ \ref{fig:attention_analysis} reveals unusual attention patterns in M-RoPE, despite its ability to locate the needle image but fails to answer the multi-choice question.
-According to the attention of M-RoPE, the needle is located primarily through vertical positional information, rather than temporal features.
-Thus, the temporal dimension fails to capture long-range semantic dependencies, focusing instead on local relationships.
-Conversely, the spatial dimensions exhibit a tendency to capture long-range rather than local semantic information.
+Fig.~\ref{fig:attention_analysis} reveals unusual M-RoPE's attention patterns, despite locating the needle image, it fails to answer the multi-choice question.
+According to M-RoPE's attention, the needle is located primarily through vertical positional information, rather than temporal features.
+Thus, the temporal dimension fails to capture long-range semantic dependencies, focusing on local relationships.
+Conversely, the spatial dimensions capture long-range rather than local semantic information.
 Lastly, the horizontal and vertical dimensions display distinct characteristics, with the vertical dimension exhibiting phenomena reminiscent of attention sinks \cite{xiao2023efficient}.
-These observations suggest that the performance decline primarily results from the sub-optimal frequency allocation designs of M-RoPE.
+These suggest the performance decline primarily results from sub-optimal frequency allocation designs of M-RoPE.

 \textbf{Spatial Symmetry.} Given the text tokens $T$ and the visual tokens $T_v$, spatial symmetry \cite{kexuefm10352} claims that the distance between the end of the preceding textual input ($T_{\text{pre}}$) and the beginning of the visual input ($T_v^{\text{start}}$) is equal to the distance between the end of the visual input ($T_v^{\text{end}}$) and the beginning of the subsequent textual input ($T_{\text{sub}}$):